jonathanborenstein/image-gallery/README.md

 The images are set to be saved in a temporary directory, but this can be changed by going to the ImageGalleryApplication class and changing the Path to something else such as Paths.get("/home/mydirectory/images").

+An example can be found at https://image-demo.cfapps.io/ .
+Search for "jon" to see my current gallery.